Compare/contrast the Character Sheet for the source anime

 Yami Marik / Melvin

-Marik's alter-ego-slash-imaginary friend.
+Marik's alter-ego-slash-imaginary friend, born from his childhood trauma.
 When Odion was struck by Ra's divine wrath, the mental seals on Melvin weakened, and he resurfaced.
 Unlike Marik, Melvin has absolutely no compunctions about committing more... grotesque

-and the show is destroyed.
-However, boredom slowly starts to set in during The Canceled Series
+and the show is canceled.
+However, boredom slowly starts to set in during The Cancelled Series

 due to him becoming a sub-character, and he goes on another destruction spree that inadvertently gets the show Un-Canceled

 .
-With his former employers now dead, Melvin was once again the main villain...until Marik was able to regain control of his body, reducing Melvin to an eyeball in the sky - and finally sealing Melvin for good.
+With his former employers now dead, Melvin was once again the main villain... until Marik was able to regain control of his body and finally destroyed Melvin for good.

 - Badass: Just see what he did to those robots.
 Plus, he has a lightsaber and a dagger in his Millennium Rod, and he doesn't even need to look at his cards when he shuffles them.